DiceDB/docs/src/content/docs/commands/JSON.TOGGLE.md

 ---
 title: JSON.TOGGLE
-description: Documentation for the Redis command JSON.TOGGLE
+description: Documentation for the DiceDB command JSON.TOGGLE
 ---

-# JSON.TOGGLE Command Documentation

-## Overview

 The `JSON.TOGGLE` command is part of the DiceDBJSON module, which allows you to manipulate JSON data stored in DiceDB.
 This command is used to toggle the boolean value at a specified path within a JSON document.
 If the value at the specified path is `true`, it will be changed to `false`, and vice versa.